College of Social and Behavioral Sciences

 M.S.
 Clinical Mental Health Counseling

 Dr. Riley is a contributing faculty member in the School of Counseling at Walden.
 She has over 16 years of experience in counselor education and supervision.
-She earned a master’s degree in secondary school guidance and a doctorate in counselor education from the University of South Carolina.
-In addition to teaching, Dr. Riley’s research interests include autism advocacy and counseling interventions for families with children diagnosed with autism.
+She earned a doctorate in counselor education, a master's degree in secondary school guidance from the University of South Carolina, and a bachelor's degree in psychology from Yale University.
+In addition to teaching, Dr. Riley's research interests include autism advocacy and counseling interventions for families with children diagnosed with autism.
 Dr. Riley is a Licensed Professional Counselor, Certified Professional Counselor Supervisor, and a National Certified Counselor.
 She maintains a private practice where her clinical areas of focus include depression, anxiety, family dynamics, career transitions, and counselor supervision.

 PhD, The University of South Carolina - Columbia, SC United States